Sunday, December 13, 2009

 1 1/2 pounds small waxy potatoes no bigger than a small lime, halved

-2 teaspoons fine-grain sea salt
+2 teaspoons fine-grain sea salt1 tablespoon unsalted butter

 2 tablespoons extra virgin olive oil